Boston's Local Eats

-If you’re looking for a more formal (but expensive) dining experience while in Boston, ditch your reservation at The Capital Grille and make one at Beacon Hill’s Moo instead.
+If you’re looking for a more formal (but expensive) dining experience while in Boston, ditch your reservation at The Capital Grille and make one at Beacon Hill’s Mooo... instead.
 You’ll be instantly won over the second the waiter brings out the cast-iron pan full of warm bread.
 And the steaks aren’t too shabby, either!
-Call (617) 670-2515 for a reservation.

 Located in Fenway, Audubon Circle is a great alternative to the many crowded and boisterous bars in the area that serve up your typical greasy bar food.
 The restaurant is small but cozy, lively but not too noisy.
 The food is simple but inspired, and the restaurant has taken home a slew of “Best of Boston” awards from Boston Magazine in recent years, including “Best Bar Menu” and “Best Neighborhood Restaurant.”
-They don't take reservations, but call (617) 421-1910 for more information.
+They don't take reservations.

 This small and inconspicuous Beacon Hill restaurant doesn’t look like much from the outside, but step inside and you’ll find delicious contemporary Italian fare served in a casual, dimly-lit (but romantic!) setting.
 All primi, entrees and desserts on the menu are the same prices -- $10 for primi, $21 for entrees and $9 for desserts.
-They also have a nightly prix-fixe menu for $36 if you’re in the mood for all 3 courses.
-For a reservation, call (617) 227-3434.
+They also have a nightly prix-fixe menu for $36 if you’re in the mood for all three courses.
+Call for reservations.

 South End staple B&G Oysters serves up incredibly fresh, tasty seafood in a simple but sophisticated setting.
 A marble countertop surrounds the large open kitchen, which has been serving up award-winning lobster rolls since it opened.
-Call (617) 423-0550 for a reservation.
 If you’re in the area and not in a seafood mood, check out The Butcher Shop.
-Located right across the street from B&G Oysters, the restaurant is run by the same fabulous Boston chef Barbara Lynch.
+Located right across the street from B&G Oysters, the restaurant is run by the same fabulous Boston chef, Barbara Lynch.
 The no-frills restaurant was designed for carnivores -- the dishes are minimalist but the cuts of meat are divine.

 A new addition to Boston’s restaurant scene, Island Creek Oyster Bar is already a local favorite.
-Massachusetts natives love their Island Creek oysters, grown locally in Duxbury, MA, so it’s only fitting that they’d have similar feelings about this new spot.
+Massachusetts natives love their Island Creek oysters, grown locally in Duxbury, so it’s only fitting that they’d have similar feelings about this new spot.
 The decor is uber-cool (there’s a wall of oyster shells), and the food is exceptional -- even if you don’t like oysters.
-Call 617-532-5300 for a reservation.

 If you’re looking for a more casual, quick meal, U Burger is a great inexpensive option.
 Build your own (“U Burger”-- get it?) or choose from their delicious pre-concocted options.
 We hear the veggie burger is good, too!